Quincy Regional Airport

 Quincy Regional Airport (Baldwin Field) is a city-owned airport 12 miles east of Quincy, a city in Adams County, Illinois, United States.
-It is used for general aviation but also sees Southern Airways Express flights to Chicago's O'Hare International Airport and St. Louis Lambert International Airport, a service which is subsidized by the federal government's Essential Air Service program at a cost of $1,956,856 (per year).
+It is used for general aviation but also sees Contour Airlines flights to Chicago's O'Hare International Airport and Nashville, a service which is subsidized by the federal government's Essential Air Service program at a cost of $1,956,856 (per year).
 The Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2023–2027 categorized it as a national non-primary commercial service facility.

 The first airline flights were on Mid-Continent in 1947; successor Braniff left in 1959.
 TWA arrived in 1948 and left in 1953-54; Ozark arrived in 1950 and left in 1982.

 It is the least busy of the 12 commercial airports in Illinois.

-Quincy has a solar panel project that is expected to be operational by the end of 2022.
+Quincy has a solar panel project that was finished in early 2023.

 The airport has often played host to events held by the International Stinson Club, including fly-ins, job fairs, and more.